Header preview of the Saya app, showing mobile final screens

 - Seeing progress and self-improvement

-I synthesized the findings into an affinity map, which revealed several key insights:
+I synthesized the findings into an affinity map, which revealed a few clear takeaways:

-1) Users wanted mental health tools that fit seamlessly into their daily lives.
-Many struggled with consistency and preferred low-effort, structured support rather than open-ended reflection.
+1) Users wanted tools that blended into daily life.
+Many struggled with consistency and looked for support that was structured but low-effort.

-3) Self-care often included quick, accessible activities like listening to music, exercising, or engaging with a supportive online community.
-Many users wished mental health apps felt as effortless as scrolling social media.
+2) Self-care was often quick and accessible.
+Things like listening to music, exercising, or connecting with online communities were common.
+Users wished mental health apps felt as easy and natural as scrolling social media.

-I sketched many different versions to arrive to saya's final logo design.
+I sketched many different versions to arrive to Saya's final logo design.
 Saya's name comes from the word masaya, meaning "happy" in Tagalog.
-I wanted the logo to reflect the feeling of happiness.
+I wanted the logo to reflect the feeling of happiness (orange/yellow gradient, soft rounded edges, reminescent of sunshine).

 For my color palette, I was heavily inspired by the colors in my mood board: purples, pinks, oranges, and yellows (also ensuring it’s AAA-approved for accessibility).

-Utilizing this feedback, I updated and finalized my high fidelity prototypes-- previewed below!
+Utilizing this advice, I updated and finalized my high fidelity prototypes-- previewed below!